WalmartFan0/WalmartFan0/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: leave a comment on my youtube. same handle as github
 - 😄 Gender: male
-- ⚡ Fun fact: i am awesome
+- ⚡ Fun fact: i am a Jesus follower ✝️